Master the art of navigating and managing your OS in the most efficient way

 A perfect command for when you are shopping for a used laptop.
 Instantly shows you all the PC specifications.

 Regedit – Launch Registry Editor

-WARNING: Only use this Windows utility if you are 100% sure in what you are doing.
+Warning: Only use this Windows utility if you are 100% sure of what you are doing.
 One wrong click might break the whole OS.

 Cmd – Launch Command Prompt

 In case you want to scan or perform any advanced option, you can go for the command prompt.

 So it was the complete information and the last of the Windows shortcuts available.
 As we have mentioned earlier, Windows shortcuts can be helpful for you to improve your productivity.
 It doesn't matter if you are a beginner or advanced user; you will need a Windows shortcut to work fast.
 In case you like this guide, then do check out more guides on our website.
 Besides that, we also offer multiple services like VPS hosting, Web hosting, dedicated server, and many more.